UbuntuBudgie/UBpi/README.md

-# beta 1 - Ubuntu Budgie Pi4 21.10
+# beta 2 - Ubuntu Budgie Pi4 21.10

-Date 12 Sept 2021
+Date xx Sept 2021 TBD

 Hi folks,

-This is our first beta release based upon 21.10
+This is our second beta release based upon 21.10

 **This image is recommended only for a Pi4B or Pi400 with 4Gb/8Gb RAM.**